couchbase/perfrunner/README.md

 * libsnappy
 * libssl

+## Preparing workers and servers

-Note, you should be able to install both client and server system dependencies using the Ansible playbooks (namely, clients.yml and servers.yml).
+You should be able to install both client and server system dependencies using the Ansible playbooks (namely, clients.yml and servers.yml).

     ansible-playbook ${playbook} -i ${ini_file}

 For instance:

     ansible-playbook  playbooks/servers.yml -i clusters/vesta.ini

 First clone the perfrunner repo with the command below: